The Mastery of Love teaches readers how to embrace love. And loving others starts with accepting and loving yourself.

 Let Go of Game… And Control

-Ruiz says we often talk about matters of heart and relationships as if it were a game (indeed, The Game).
-That happens because of our need to control, and that’s a terrible way of approaching relationship (a “parasite”, in Ruiz vocabulary).
+That happens because of our need to control, and that’s a terrible way of approaching relationships.

 When we focus on winning, we lose ourselves and what really matters.